hipshot/react-simple-graphql/readme.md

 <Mutation mutation={mutation} uri={uri}>
   {({ mutation, data, errors }) =>
     errors ? (
+      // mutation ran unsuccessfully,
       // do stuff with errors
     ) : data ? (
+      // mutation ran successfully,
-      // mutation already ran, do stuff with results
+      // do stuff with results
     ) : (
-      // `mutation` is a function that will pass any
+      // `mutation` is a function that passes its
       // args as variables to the mutation, eg:
       <button
         onClick={() =>